Bill3621/BillsPlugin-EXILED/README.md

 ## Support and Issues
 For assistance, bug reports, or general inquiries, please visit our [GitHub repository](https://github.com/Bill3621/BillsPlugin-EXILED/).
 We appreciate your feedback and contributions!

-## License
-This Plugin is released under a custom license.

-### Custom License Terms:
-- You are allowed to use the compiled plugin (the binary) on your server.
-- You are not allowed to modify, distribute, or sublicense the source code.
-- Any modifications, improvements, or derivative works made to the plugin's source code must be kept private and not distributed.